Margie Peden: Research

-Peden is focused on injury prevention in resource-limited countries and has also made significant contributions in the field of global road safety.
+Peden's work focused on injury prevention in resource-limited countries and made significant contributions in the field of global road safety.
 Her career achievements include leading the development of the first comprehensive global status report on road safety and three subsequent Global Status Reports on Road Safety, providing a baseline for monitoring progress on road safety worldwide.

 She was the lead author of the World Report on Road Traffic Injury Prevention, published by WHO in 2004, which has been influential in shaping road safety policy globally.

 Peden was an author of the Disease Control Priorities 3 (DCP3) chapter "Road traffic injuries."

 She co-authored the 2022 Road Safety series in The Lancet with Adnan Hyder.

 Honors and awards

-She holds honorary positions at the University of New South Wales, Imperial College London, and in the Department of International Health at Johns Hopkins University Bloomberg School of Public Health.
+She held honorary positions at the University of New South Wales, Imperial College London, and in the Department of International Health at Johns Hopkins University Bloomberg School of Public Health.